 INV AMPS are the inverter currents that are very similar to the AHF AMPS currents except they include the switching currents.
 These are currents related to the inverter switching frequency that are internally filtered so do not appear in the AHF AMPS.
 At higher AHF current levels, switching currents make up a small percentage of the overall current, so INV AMPS and AHF AMPS will be about the same.
-At lower AHF current levels, the switching currents make up a much higher percentage of the overall current, so INV AMPS and AHF AMPS.
+At lower AHF current levels, the switching currents make up a much higher percentage of the overall current, so INV AMPS currents will be several amps higher than the AHF AMPS.